Carburetors on BMW Airhead Motorcycles; how to properly synchronize them

 up and utilized.
 One is the central jet/needle/etc. assembly, and the other is a passageway to an idle jet, which then feeds one or more very teensy-tiny idle port holes located in the bottom

-As altitude increases, the air pressure around us generally goes down (roughly 1 inch of mercury or half a pound per square inch, per thousand feet).
+As altitude increases, the air pressure around us generally goes down (approximately 1 inch of mercury or half a pound per square inch, per thousand feet).
 Some atmospheric effects can make small changes that are up or down with increasing altitude, but the over-all trend is ALWAYS down with increase in altitude.
 Thus, at higher altitudes, there is less air pressure, which means more fuel tries to go through the carburetor per weight of air, and the mixture thus gets richer.
 The CV ("constant velocity) carburetors tend to compensate for rising altitude.
 Carburetors usually are made to compensate SOME for altitude changes, but total compensation is generally not possible.